 As indicated in its April 2019 resolution, the GNSO Council approved an Addendum to the RPM PDP Charter in January 2020 to initiate the necessary policy work on Recommendation #5.
-The Addendum reflects the outcomes of various discussions between the GNSO Council and the Governmental Advisory Committee (“GAC”) as well as interested IGOs, during which the GAC and IGO representatives had indicated that they would be willing to participate in a targeted policy effort that focuses on the issue of curative rights for IGOs and drawing on the community's recent experiences with the Expedited PDP on the Temporary Specification for gTLD Registration Data and Work Track 5 of the GNSO New gTLD Subsequent Procedures PDP.
+The Addendum reflects the outcomes of various discussions between the GNSO Council and the GAC as well as interested IGOs, during which the GAC and IGO representatives had indicated that they would be willing to participate in a targeted policy effort that focuses on the issue of curative rights for IGOs and drawing on the community's recent experiences with the Expedited PDP on the Temporary Specification for gTLD Registration Data and Work Track 5 of the GNSO New gTLD Subsequent Procedures PDP.

 In October 2020, the GNSO Council issued a call for Expressions of Interest to serve as the IGO Work Track Chair.
 Following the GNSO Council leadership team’s review of the applications it received, the GNSO Council appointed former ICANN Board Director Chris Disspain to the position in December 2020.

 The Addendum to the RPM PDP Charter laid out certain criteria for membership appointments to the IGO Work Track and specified its overall composition and representativeness across the ICANN community.
-The GNSO’s Business Constituency, Intellectual Property Constituency, Internet Service Providers and Connectivity Providers Constituency and the Non-Commercial Stakeholder Group, as well as the At Large Advisory Committee, the GAC and interested IGOs all appointed members in accordance with the requirements in the Addendum.
+The GNSO’s Business Constituency, Intellectual Property Constituency, Internet Service Providers and Connectivity Providers Constituency and the Non-Commercial Stakeholder Group, as well as the ALAC, the GAC and interested IGOs all appointed members in accordance with the requirements in the Addendum.

 Following the completion of Phase 1 of the RPM PDP and pending the launch of Phase 2, the GNSO Council resolved to continue the IGO Work Track’s work through an EPDP in August 2021.
 The Council emphasized that this decision was wholly procedural in nature, and was intended to provide a process framework to maintain the momentum the IGO Work Track had displayed and to continue the same scope of work (via the new EPDP Charter) as reflected in the original Addendum that the GNSO Council had previously approved.